dhavalbheda/task-manager/README.md

 [**Host At**](https://dhaval-task-manager.herokuapp.com/) - [**https://dhaval-task-manager.herokuapp.com/**](https://dhaval-task-manager.herokuapp.com/)

-Task Manager App Provides All Complete Readymate Rest API for any Task Manger Application Or You Can Say Bankend Part.
+Task Manager App Provides All Complete Readymate Rest API for any Task Manger Application Or You Can Say Backend Part.
 User Need To Create Only Fronted Park.
 With This User Can Create Any Complete Task Manger App Or Any Todo List App.